camunda/camunda-docs-manual/content/installation/full/was/manual.md

 Camunda Platform uses one or multiple process engines which must be connected to a datasource.
 To configure a datasource in WebSphere Liberty, you need perform the following:

-1. Add a JDBC driver library to the `$SERVER_CONFIG_DIR/lib` folder
+1. Add a JDBC driver library to the `$SERVER_CONFIG_DIR/lib` folder.
-2. Add the `jdbc-4.2` and `jndi-1.0` Liberty features to the `server.xml`
+2. Add the `jdbc-4.2` and `jndi-1.0` Liberty features to the `server.xml`.
-2. Define a JDBC shared library in the `server.xml`
+2. Define a JDBC shared library in the `server.xml`.
-3. Configure a datasource element in the `server.xml`
+3. Configure a datasource element in the `server.xml`.
-4. Set a JNDI name for the datasource element in the `server.xml`
+4. Set a JNDI name for the datasource element in the `server.xml`.

 For example, to use an Oracle DB as the datasource, you should first place the Oracle JDBC driver `.jar` archive in `$SERVER_CONFIG_DIR/lib`.
 Next, you should add the following to the `server.xml` file: